slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-6/packetizer_raw_output.md

 Revise the language to specify that TLVs are mandatory only for NLRIs that participate in SPF computation, and that attr-discarded NLRI may be preserved without these TLVs.

+**Severity:** Medium
+  *Basis:* Divergent interpretations may lead to inconsistencies in LSDB contents and SPF calculation, affecting interoperability.

+**Confidence:** High

 ---